Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 Figure \ref{fig:2}(a) shows the gap dynamics under $x$-polarized light for different types of damping with $\gamma_0=0.1$.
 As expected, the presence of damping modifies the gap dynamics in two ways: (1) a gradual recovery of the gap $\Delta^R(t)$ towards its equilibrium value, and (2) a reduction in the oscillation amplitude $\Delta^O(t)$.
+For the relaxation of the nonlinear current, we mostly observe the oscillation decay $J^O(t)$ rather than the recovery rate $J^R(t)$ since $J(t)$ is oscillating around the equilibrium value, as shown in Fig.\;\ref{fig:2}(b).